107 Best Bars in New Orleans, Louisiana

 Mid-City

 Right on the Canal Street streetcar line, this neighborhood music club is unassuming from the outside but hosts some of the city's most popular acts.
-With happy hour and early evening sets and a covered patio, this destination is a favorite among low-key New Orleanians who aren't into late nights.
+With happy hour and early evening sets on offer, this destination is a favorite among low-key New Orleanians who aren't into late nights.
+The covered patio is a popular place to hang between sets.

 Circle Bar